home-assistant/home-assistant.io/source/_components/namecheapdns.markdown

 ha_release: 0.56
 ---

-With the `namecheapdns` component you can automatically update your dynamic DNS entry at [namecheapdns](https://www.namecheap.com/store/domains/freedns/).
+With the `namecheapdns` integration you can automatically update your dynamic DNS entry at [namecheapdns](https://www.namecheap.com/store/domains/freedns/).

 <p class='note warning'>
 Namecheap only supports IPv4 addresses to update.